 I have personally been forced to replace some of my own epoxy hardeners just to be able to keep producing my orders.

 This global shortage of crucial raw materials is a knock on effect of the mayhem that COVID caused on our economies.

-I wrote an article on how economic recovery will be tougher than expected.
+I wrote an article on how inflation is on the rise, and how this will impact everybody.
 You can read my article here.